Lyp-alvin/ERTSegNet-Demo/README.md

 │       ├── small/              <-- Moved from root
 │       ├── middle/             <-- Moved from root
 │       └── large/              <-- Moved from root
-├── mamba/                      <-- Cloned during installation (can be ignored) ├── model.py
+├── model.py
 ├── demo.py
 └── README.md